 In our model of uncertainty, each segment may or may not exist, and if it does, it is located in one of finitely many possible locations, given by a discrete probability distribution.
-In this setting, the probabilistic visibility testing problem (PVTP, for short) is to compute the probability that a given segment $s \in S$ is visible from a given query point q and the probabilistic visibility counting problem (PVCP, for short) is to compute the expected number of segments in \mathcal{S} that are visible from a query point q.
-We first show that PVTP is #Pcomplete.
-In the special case where uncertainty is only about whether segments exist and not about their location, we show that the problem is solvable in $O(n \log n)$ time.
-Using this, together with a few old tricks, we can show that one can preprocess S in $O(n^5 \log n)$ time into a data structure of size $O(n^4)$, so that PVTP queries can be answered in $O(\log n)$ time.
+In this setting, the probabilistic visibility testing problem (PVTP, for short) is to compute the probabilistic visibility counting problem (PVCP, for short) is to compute the probabilistic visibility counting problem (PVCP, for short) is to compute the expected number of segments in S that are visible from a query point q.
+We first show that PVTP is #P-complete.
+In the special case where uncertainty is only about whether segments exist and not about their location, we show that PVTP is solvable in $O(n \log n)$ time.
 Our algorithm for PVTP combined with linearity of expectation gives an $O(n^2 \log n)$ time algorithm for PVCP.

+Using the algorithm for PVTP, together with a few old tricks, we can show that one can preprocess S in $O(n^5 \log n)$ time into a data structure of size $O(n^4)$, so that each PVTP query for a fixed segment s can be answered in $O(\log n)$ time.

 We also give a faster 2-approximation algorithm for this problem.
+At the end, we improve the approximation factor of the algorithm.